EncryptedJumper/EncryptedJumper/README.md

 **Hey there! 👋**

-My name is Jesus, Jumper & Levitico, A Modeler, Programmer & GFX Designer, i enjoy creating things that come to mind!
+My name is Jesus, Jumper & Levitico, A Modeler, Programmer & GFX Designer.

 **Currently only focuses on:**
-- React, Python & Lua!
 - UI/UX Building
 - Creating Assets